Has anyone ever started a conversation with you, with a loaded question like this? “You know what’s wrong with this church?”

 I can’t believe the way they dressed for church!

-There’s just too many hypocrites in this church!
+There’s just too many hypocrites in this crazy church!

 I’ll stop with the list and move on to better words.
 Besides, you are likely already mentally expanding the negative file.
-But your energy is best spent focusing on the positives instead of the negatives of your local church.
+Your energy is best spent focusing on the positives instead of the negatives of your local church.

-Most Bible-believing, Protestant congregations that I’m aware of and fellowship with have some right things.
+Most Bible-believing, Protestant congregations that I’m aware of and fellowship with have many right things.
 Let me share with you a short list of Bible items that your church has likely gotten right.